Karma121221/Yomi/README.md

 3. Play TTS audio for sentences or full text.
 4. Save kanji to your collection (requires sign-up / sign-in).
 5. Manage saved kanji in Dashboard; sort by JLPT, stroke count, etc.
+6. Toggle between dark and light themes.
-6. Edit user profile, view study progress, and sign out.
+7. Edit user profile, view study progress, and sign out.

 ## ⚠️ Notes & Troubleshooting
 - MeCab: the Dockerfile installs system MeCab components.
 On macOS/Windows, install MeCab separately or use Docker to avoid platform-specific installation issues.